cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 .. literalinclude:: /../../../cdap-examples/HelloWorld/src/main/java/co/cask/cdap/examples/helloworld/HelloWorld.java
    :language: java
-   :lines: 63-74
+   :lines: 62-71

 The flowlet uses a dataset of type ``KeyValueTable`` to store the names it reads from the stream.
-Every time a new name is received, it is stored in the table under the key ``name``-and it overwrites any name that was previously
+Every time a new name is received, it is stored in the table under the key ``name``, and it overwrites any name that was previously
 stored:

 .. literalinclude:: /../../../cdap-examples/HelloWorld/src/main/java/co/cask/cdap/examples/helloworld/HelloWorld.java
    :language: java
-   :lines: 79-100
+   :lines: 76-97

 Note that the flowlet also emits metrics: every time a name longer than 10 characters is received, the counter ``names.longnames`` is incremented by one, and the metric ``names.bytes`` is incremented